 While the fontina cheese goes perfectly with the caramelized onion, squash and pecans, I realize it may be a little difficult to find.
 Simply substitute for another cheese that melts well like Provolone, Gouda or Mozzarella Cheese.

-Carefully flip the quesadilla over and cook 1 to 2 minutes more, or until lightly browned.
-Repeat this process for remaining quesadillas.
+- Carefully flip the quesadilla over and cook 1 to 2 minutes more, or until lightly browned.
+Repeat this process for the remaining quesadillas.
 Cut into wedges and serve immediately.

 Butternut Squash Quesadillas